1967

 He held strong political opinions and cultural visions for Italy, publishing a serial titled The Story of a Marionette in 1880, which later became The Adventures of Pinocchio in 1883.

-As an initiated Freemason and an Enlightenment-era revolutionary, Lorenzini utilised characters to express his convictions through allegory.
+As an initiated Freemason and an enlightenment-era revolutionary, Lorenzini utilised characters to express his convictions through allegory.
 His work was sometimes considered too inflammatory, leading to publications being banned.

 He was a devoted follower of Giuseppe Mazzini, a figure associated with a conspiracy letter detailing three world wars.
 The narrative reflects Enlightenment ideals, suggesting a will to power over nature, yet also incorporating a romanticised return to nature and a transformation from darkness to light.

-Origins and Esoteric Intent
+An Esoteric Intent

 Pinocchio is not merely a children's tale but a parable, designed for initiates to discern its hidden meanings.